Hekta/Passwords-CH/README.md

  - logout-on-reload: If true, players who have a password will have to reauthenticate after a /reload or a /reloadaliases.

- - password-min-length: Minimum of character a password must contain.
+ - password-min-length: Minimum of characters a password must contain.

  - time-limit-in-seconds-for-authentication: After this limit, if a player is not authenticated, he will be kicked (0 to disable it).